fbpx During | The Oslo School of Architecture and Design

 This is a translation of the Norwegian regulation.
 If there is uncertainty about the interpretation of the various paragraphs, it is always the Norwegian regulation that is valid.
 Errors or deficiencies in the English translation may exist.

-The Government Personnel Regulations apply to PhD students, and they thus have full rights and obligations as other employees.
-The head of department is the research fellow's closest manager.
-Until the department's affiliation is clarified, the subject director is the research fellows' immediate superior.
+The state's personnel regulations and AHO's personnel regulations apply to research fellows with an employment contract, and they thus have full rights and obligations as other employees.
+The Head of Institute is the research fellow's immediate superior.

 3. Annum

-The research fellow has an annum set by the board (currently NOK 20,000 per year) for material, books, travel or the like, in connection with research work and publication thereof.
-The use of annum must be agreed with the head of department.
-Annum cannot be used for capital goods such as PC, printer, mobile phone, camera or the like, unless it is approved by the director of administration.
-Capital goods are the school's property and are returned when the research fellow resigns.
-Particularly expensive books and encyclopedias must be returned to the library.
+The research fellow has access to an annum (currently NOK 25,000 per year) for materials, books, travel or similar in connection with research work and its publication.
+Use of the annum must be agreed with the supervisor.
+In principle, annum cannot be used for capital goods such as PCs, printers, mobile phones, cameras or similar.
+If annum is to be used on capital goods, this must be approved by AHO and ordered through AHO's ordering system.
+Capital goods are the school's property and are returned when the scholarship holder leaves their position.

-Fellows usually have a duty to be present at AHO.
-Other workplaces for shorter or longer periods can be agreed with the head of department.
+Research fellows are normally obliged to be present at AHO.
+Other workplaces for shorter or longer periods must be agreed with the Head of Institute

-5. Leave and extensions - interruptions during the PhD period
+5. Leaves of absence and extensions - interruptions in the fellowship period

-In the event of statutory absence during the PhD period, the admission period is extended corresponding to the duration of the absence.
-The extension cannot include vacation and periodic work.
+In the event of statutory absence during the research fellowship period, the admission period is extended corresponding to the duration of the absence.
+The extension may not include holidays and intermittent work.

 This will apply, for example: